Osiris-Team/Brome/README.md

 Brome is always accessible via the shortcut CRTL/COMMAND + SHIFT + B or by clicking the Brome icon in the system tray.
 It also auto-fills your search bar with the previously copied text.

+## Todo
+- Since each website you visit gets treated as an app and has its own window you can benefit from the window manager of your operating system.
+Brome will save all the window locations/sizes and restore them on your next boot.

 ### Contribute
 After cloning this repo, open a terminal in the repo root directory and enter `npm install` and then `npm run start` to build and launch Brome with latest code.